sofwerx/swx-devops/README.md

 Running `trousseau` on its own will show the other usable commands.

 The `.trousseau` file in this project is the actual gpg encrypted contents used to manage our environments.
-If you fork this repo to use yourself, you will need to remove `.trousseau` and create a new one with `trousseau create {gpg key email or id}`
+If you fork this repo, you need to remove `.trousseau` and create a new one with `trousseau create {gpg key email or id}`.

-After your gpg key is added, and you are added as a trousseau reciepient, you will then be able to use the trousseau command.
+After your gpg key is added, and you are added as a trousseau reciepient, you will be able to use the trousseau command.

 Our key naming convention will evolve over time.

 - `file:` prefixed trousseau keys hold base64 encoded values of the content of the files.
 - `environment:` prefixed trousseau keys hold environment variables for terraform to use

-There are 2 functions and an alias presently defined in the `.bashrc` to automate this process.
+There are two functions and an alias presently defined in the `.bashrc` to automate the process.

-To automatically pull all of the latest trousseau `file:secrets/` prefixed files, you can use:
+To automatically pull all of the latest trousseau `file:secrets/` prefixed files:

     swx secrets pull

-To decrypt a specific file under secrets, I would use the following function:
+To decrypt a specific file under secrets:

     swx secrets decrypt secrets/ssh/sofwerx

-To encrypt a file under secrets, I would use the following function:
+To encrypt a file under secrets:

     swx secrets encrypt secrets/ssh/sofwerx